Kyoji Horiguchi: Return to Rizin and Flyweight

 Horiguchi faced Yuto Hokamura at Rizin 38 on September 25, 2022.
 After surviving an early knockdown, Horiguchi won the bout via a technical submission in the second round.

 Moving down to Flyweight, Horiguchi faced Hiromasa Ougikubo at Bellator MMA vs. Rizin on December 31, 2022.
 Vacating the RIZIN Bantamweight Championship before the bout as he intends to fight at flyweight going into the future, Horiguchi dominated Ougikubo in his return to flyweight after 5 years on the way to a unanimous decision victory.

 Horiguchi was scheduled to face Ray Borg on April 22, 2023, at Bellator 295.
 However, the day of the weigh-ins, due to weight-management complications for Borg, the bout was scrapped.

 Horiguchi next competed for the inaugural Bellator Flyweight World Championship at Bellator MMA x Rizin 2 on July 30, 2023, in Saitama, Japan where he faced Makoto "Shinryu" Takahashi.
 The bout was declared a no contest after Horiguchi accidentally poked Takahashi in the eye which prevented him from continuing.

 Horiguchi rematched Makoto Takahashi at Rizin 45, on December 31, 2023, this time for the inaugural Rizin Flyweight World Championship, and won the bout via rear-naked choke in the second round.

 Horiguchi faced Sergio Pettis in a rematch at Bantamweight on June 9, 2024 at RIZIN 47.
 Horiguchi won the fight via unanimous decision.

 Horiguchi made his first defense of the Rizin Flyweight World Championship against Nkazimulo Zulu on December 31, 2024, at Rizin 49.
 He won the bout via unanimous decision.

 On March 30, 2025, Horiguchi announced that he had vacated the Rizin Flyweight World Championship and that he would be returning to the UFC.

 Return to the UFC

 On March 28, 2025, it was reported that Horiguchi had re-signed with the UFC.

 Horiguchi was scheduled to have his first bout in the UFC since November 2016 against Tagir Ulanbekov on June 21, 2025, at UFC on ABC 8.
 However, Horiguchi withdrew from the bout for unknown reasons and was replaced by Azat Maksum.
-The bout was re-scheduled and will take place on November 22, 2025, at UFC Fight Night 265.
+The bout was re-scheduled and took place on November 22, 2025, at UFC Fight Night 265.
+Horiguchi won the fight via a rear-naked choke submission in the third round.
+This fight earned him his first Performance of the Night award.

+Horiguchi faced Amir Albazi on February 7, 2026, at UFC Fight Night 266.
+He won the fight by unanimous decision.

+Horiguchi faced Manel Kape in a rematch on June 20, 2026 in the main event at UFC Fight Night 279.
+He lost the fight by technical knockout in the third round.

+Horiguchi is scheduled to face Asu Almabayev on November 21, 2026 at UFC Fight Night 294.